triocks/npc-architect/README.md

 https://github.com/triocks/npc-architect/releases/latest/download/module.json

 📖 Usage
-Open the Actors Tab and click the Architect button.
+1. Open the Actors Tab and click the Architect button.
+2. Do your thing.
+Submit (Architect NPC) and await confirmation.
+3. Check the NPC Architect folder.
 ## Support the Project
 If this tool saves you prep time, consider supporting the continued development!